Glossary of Terms

 dm³/s Cubic decimeter per second.
 1 dm³/s = 0.4719 CFM.

 DN Abbreviation for diamètre nominal (French) or "nominal diameter."
-According to ISO 6708, DN is "[a]n alphanumeric designation of size for components of a pipework system, which is used for reference purposes.
-It comprises the letters DN followed by a dimensionless whole number which is indirectly related to the physical size, in millimetres, of the bore or outside diameter of the end connections."
-Sometimes referred to the metric equivalent of NPS (Nominal Pipe Size) in North America.
+Per ISO 6708, DN is an alphanumeric designation of size for components of a pipework system.
+Sometimes referred to as the metric equivalent of NPS (Nominal Pipe Size) in North America.

 E1 Single Phase [electrical power]